2020 Colorado elections: President of the United States

-Colorado has 9 electoral votes in the Electoral College.
+Colorado has nine electoral votes in the Electoral College.
 Nominees for the presidential election included Donald Trump, Joe Biden, and Jo Jorgensen.
-Joe Biden won the popular vote with 55%, winning 9 pledged electoral votes.
+Joe Biden won the popular vote with 55%, winning nine pledged electoral votes.

 United States Senate

-Incumbent Republican Senator Cory Gardner sought reelection against Democratic former Governor John Hickenlooper in the general election.
+Incumbent Republican Senator Cory Gardner sought reelection against Democratic former governor John Hickenlooper in the general election.
 John Hickenlooper won the election with 54% of the popular vote, making it a gain for the Democratic Party from the Republican Party.

 United States House of Representatives

 Coloradans voted for seven U.S. Representatives, one from each of the state's seven congressional districts.
-No seats changed hands, the Democrats winning 4 seats and the Republicans winning 3 seats.
+No seats changed hands, the Democrats winning four seats and the Republicans winning three seats.

 State elections

-Colorado Executive Offices
+Colorado executive offices

-Six state executive offices are up for election in Colorado: 3 seats for the State board of education, and 3 seats for the State board of regents.
+Six state executive offices were up for election in Colorado: three seats for the State board of education, and three seats for the State board of regents.